mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-assist-page-bot.md

 You can configure a custom **Save** button with the help of the Validation Assist.

-For example, you have an app for a hairdresser salon, where customers can view information on types of treatments, their prices, can have their profile, and schedule appointments.
-You have a validation microflow there that checks the selected date and time: that date is in the future, that it is within the working hours (from 8 a.m. till 5 p.m.), and it is a weekday.
+For example, you have an app for a hairdresser salon, where customers can view information on types of treatments, their prices, they have a customer profile, and can schedule appointments.
+Your app has a validation microflow that checks the selected date and time: that date is in the future, that it is within the working hours (from 8 a.m. till 5 p.m.), and it is a weekday.

-You have a form where customers can schedule a hairdresser’s appointment.
+Your app also has a form where customers can schedule a hairdresser’s appointment.
 They need to fill in their name, select the type of a treatment (haircut, haircoloring, etc.) and pick the date and time.
-You would like the **Save** button to show an error message when any of the following conditions are not met:
+You would like the **Save** button to show an error message when any of the following conditions are *not* met:

 * One or several fields in the form are not filled in
 * The selected date and time is in the future, it is within the working hours (from 8 a.m. till 5 p.m.), and it is a weekday